astrism/yammersfdc/README.md

 The sample provided is only a demo of the functionality included in Yammer's Embe API.
 We've gotten a lot of interest in building a more robust appplication, so this is our starting point.
 As of now it is just duplicating the basic functionality of Yammer in any platform you choose (ours is Salesforce).
 There are some good

 ##Guide for setup
-Technology opinions are.. everywhere!
+Technology opinions are everywhere!
 I like to hear peoples tool recommendations, so there'll be some speckled throughout the guide.
 We'll also be jumping back and forth between Yammer and Salesforce.com platforms so I'll try to be explicit.

 ###Yammer signup
 + Assuming you have an existing yammer org